Vinayak1234/CAPTraining/README.md

     https://2d77a5b8trial-dev-captraining-srv.cfapps.eu10.hana.ondemand.com/

     That will look like this with the list of services.
-Clock on any service to fetch the details.
+Click on any service to fetch the details.

    ### Welcome to cds-services
    These are the paths currently served …